TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 47/Ezekiel 47.15.md

 ---

-And this shall be the border of the land: On the north side, from the great sea, by the way of Hethlon, unto the entrance of Zedad;
+This shall be the border of the land: On the north side, from the great sea, by the way of Hethlon, to the entrance of Zedad;